-Leccinum versipelle, also known as Orange Birch Bolete, is a large or massive bolete, that can weigh up to 1.5 kg and has a distinctive orange cap, grayish yellow pores and a scaly stem.
+Leccinum versipelle, also known as Orange Birch Bolete, is a large or massive bolete, that can weigh up to 1.5 kg and has a distinctive orange cap, greyish-yellow pores and a scaly stem.
 It grows solitary or in small scattered groups on soil specifically under birch trees and on heaths, sometimes together with Leccinum scabrum (the Brown Birch Bolete).

 are circular and small.
 They are at first whitish, then buff, darkening rust where bruised.
-Tubes are similarly colored as the pores, wine colored where cut, and depressed.
+Tubes are similarly coloured as the pores, wine-coloured where cut, and depressed.
 Spores

 are ocher-brown.
 Stem

-black tufts on a gray-white base that get sparser with age and often thicker at the base.
+black tufts on a grey-white base that gets sparser with age and often thicker at the base.
 The mushroom has no ring.

 on the www.first-nature.com web site.